Cincinnati Recall Lawyer: Contaminated Food Outbreaks & Food Poisoning Claims

 Employees and customers filed suit for damages including lost wages, medical expenses, emotional distress, and physical pain and injury.
 The symptoms of hepatitis A can include a sudden onset of flu-like symptoms, muscle aches, headaches, loss of appetite, abdominal discomfort, and fever.
 Recovery could take up to a year.

-If you or a loved one has suffered from a foodborne infection, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from a foodborne infection, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions regarding food poisoning claims.